 You can learn more in our blog about baby sleep training, how to get newborn to sleep at night, how to help a teething baby sleep, what to do if your newborn won't sleep unless held, baby separation anxiety,

 As we mentioned throughout, sleepwear plays a key role in helping your child adapt to their newborn bedtime routine.
 If you’re still not convinced, though, read our guides to the benefits of sleep sacks or why swaddle a newborn.

 You can also learn about the types of of swaddles for newborns, swaddling techniques, what age to stop swaddling, and what makes our product the best transition swaddle.
 Otherwise, why not invest in better sleep today?

-Whether you go with our weighted options or our bamboo sleep sack, winter sleep sack, zipper swaddle, bamboo swaddle, or transitional swaddle, you’ll be amazed at how it helps you keep your child warm and cozy while soothing them to sleep.
+We have an option for every sleep style and stage – from our newborn swaddle, transitional swaddle, reversible sleep sack, winter sleep sack or footie pajamas, you’ll be amazed at how it helps you keep your child warm and cozy while soothing them to sleep.

 So, what are you waiting for?
-Start your newborn bedtime routine on the right foot at Nested Bean today!
+Start your newborn bedtime routine on the right foot with Nested Bean today!